 I offer a highly-specialized coaching program!

-I am Cole Shafer-Ray, a junior in high school from Norman, Oklahoma.
+I am Cole Shafer-Ray, a 17 year-old from Norman, Oklahoma.

 Some traits that could describe me: enthusiastic, perfectionist, thorough, competitive, driven, and focused on excellence.
 I’m very devoted to being the best.

 I am extremely passionate about spelling.
 I was a three-time participant in the Scripps National Spelling Bee, written test perfect-score recipient, and runner-up in 2015.